How to Grow Potatoes

 Gardening Terms Explained

-Greening Potatoes that turned green having been exposed to light.
+Greening Potatoes that have turned green because they have been exposed to light.

 Crop rotation Growing crops of vegetables in different spots each year in the garden.